 The 1:1 sugar:cucumber mix was the right balance.
 The soda was the right density (I forgot to measure it with the refractometer).
-Cucumber is a generally mild flavor and it shone through well with this combination.
-This version comes pretty close to the Mr. Q Cumber soda, but with a different sour profile due to the acid phosphate.
+Cucumber is a mild flavor but it showed through with this combination.
+This version comes pretty close to Mr. Q Cumber soda, but with a different sour profile due to the acid phosphate.
 I really liked the outcome – it was a light and refreshing soda.

 Even though I used modernist techniques such as pectinase and a centrifuge to boost the cucumber juice yield, the real star of this show is the old-fashioned acid phosphate.
 This was a great blend of modernist tools and historical ingredients.